brumster/EDTracker2_ArduinoHardware/README.md

 When compiling, choose the appropriate device from Tools -> Board

+The target hardware for EDTracker2 is a 16MHz ATMEGA32U4-based device (e.g. Sparkfun Pro Micro).

 Summary of changes/inclusions :
  - Arduino core files USBAPI.h/HID.cpp modified to include a USB joystick as part of the HID descriptor